leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 Ok, that was a lot of work.
 I swear, this makes sense to the people who came up with it.
 What we've just done is gone through [the steps of calculating "attention" for our words](http://jalammar.github.io/illustrated-gpt2/ "attention") \[42\].
 The amount of "attention" word A has for another word, is how much word A should focus on it and hence how much context it should get.
 By associating components of the words with all other words, we solve for the context issue earlier.
 I'll skip the solving of the position issue for simplicity, just think of it as them adding more numbers to the original word based on word position \[43\].

 We now have this new output, z, that has information from that particular word, as well as the context for other words in the input.
-We run this through another function (a neural network) to get yet another output, let's call them z\*.
+We run this through another function (a feed forward neural network) to get yet another output, let's call them z\*.
 Nearly there.

 We'll summarise all of the steps we just did and call them an "encoding" step.
 During "encoding", we transform our initial numbers for the word into new numbers that include more context from the other words around it. e.g. (1, 2, 3) becomes (5, 7, 0).
 Reminder that each word is actually hundreds of numbers, not just three.